Adegboyega1998/cowrie-honeypot-project/README.md.txt

 ## Objective

-Deploy Cowrie, simulate SSH attacks from Kali, and analyze the logs to understand attack patterns and behaviors.
+To deploy Cowrie, simulate SSH attacks from Kali, and analyze the logs to understand attack patterns and behaviors.

 ## Setup Overview